Victory/SharePodcasts/README.md

  - Web Analytics frontend
  - Top lists
  - Add collection for seeing how often people add already existing shows
- - Contact form
  - More informative 404 pages
  - Show suggestions tooltip only if disabled
  - Make an application test that starts Spark
  - Add share links (quick and customized) on Listen page
- - Move "add feed" box to its own page, have it redirect to the feed added browse page